 Adelman earned his bachelor’s degree in history from Harvard University and a master’s and Ph.D. in history from the Johns Hopkins University.
 He was previously a National Endowment for the Humanities Fellow at the American Antiquarian Society, a postdoctoral fellow in the Program in Early American Economy and Society at the Library Company of Philadelphia, and served as a Lecturer in the History Department at Johns Hopkins University in Baltimore, Maryland.
 In addition, Adelman has worked as Communications Director to a member of the New York State Assembly and as a consultant for the Association of Catholic Colleges and Universities.
-He has held fellowships and grants from the American Antiquarian Society, the American Philosophical Society, the David Library of the American Revolution, the Gilder-Lehrman Institute for American History, the Library Company of Philadelphia, and the Doris G. Quinn Foundation.
-He has presented and published broadly, including in the journal Enterprise & Society, TheAtlantic.com, Bloomberg, and as a blogger at Common-place.org.
-Adelman won the 2011 Rita Lloyd Moroney Junior Prize for Scholarship in Postal History from the U.S. Postal Service for his article, “‘A Constitutional Conveyance of Intelligence, Public and Private.’”
+He has held fellowships and grants from the American Antiquarian Society, the American Philosophical Society, the Gilder-Lehrman Institute for American History, and the Library Company of Philadelphia, among others.
+He has presented and published broadly, including in the journals Enterprise & Society and Early American Studies, TheAtlantic.com, Bloomberg, and as a blogger at the Junto.
+In 2019, Adelman was elected as a Member of the American Antiquarian Society.

 He also serves as a Project Coordinator for the Across America, 1776 Initiative at the Omohundro Institute of Early American History and Culture, and is an Assistant Producer for the Ben Franklin’s World podcast.